 The master's graduate will be able to find employment as an AI contact person in small and medium-sized companies, in enterprises and corporate groups, including those with a transnational dimension, in public administrations, independent authorities and national, EU and international agencies.
-He or she may also serve as a freelance consultant.
+He or she may also serve as a freelance consultant and as a researcher in public and private enterprises.